google/WebFundamentals/src/content/en/updates/posts/2016/08/removing-document-write.md

 ### Detecting when a user is on 2G

 To understand the potential impact of this change you first need to understand how many of your users will be on 2G.
-You can detect the user's current network speed by using the Network Information API that is available in Chrome.
+You can detect the user's current network type and speed by using the [Network Information API](https://wicg.github.io/netinfo/) that is available in Chrome and then send a heads-up to your analytic or RUM systems.

 {% highlight javascript %}
 if(navigator.connection &&
    navigator.connection.type == 'cellular' &&
    navigator.connection.downlinkMax <= 0.115)
-  // Beacon the server that we might be affected.
+  // Notify your service to indicate that you might be affected by this restriction.
 }
 {% endhighlight %}

 ### Catch warnings in Chrome DevTools

-Since Chrome 53, DevTools is issuing warnings for problematic `document.write()` statements.
-Specifically, if a `document.write()` request meets criteria 2 to 5 (we ignore the connection criteria when sending this warning), the warning will look something like:
+Since Chrome 53, DevTools issues warnings for problematic `document.write()` statements.
+Specifically, if a `document.write()` request meets criteria 2 to 5 (Chrome ignores the connection criteria when sending this warning), the warning will look something like:

 <img src="/web/updates/images/2016/08/document-write-warning.png" />

 Seeing warnings in Chrome DevTools is great, but how do you detect this at scale?
-You can check for HTTP headers being sent to your server when the intervention happens.
+You can check for HTTP headers that are sent to your server when the intervention happens.

 ### Check your HTTP headers on the script resource